CounterStrike01/O365-on-Prem-AD/README.md

 1) Understanding the scope of the script

 Here’s a solid PowerShell-based offboarding script tailored for Office 365 users in a hybrid on-premises Active Directory (AD) environment.
+The script is updated to use GRAPH modules instead of AzureAD module, which supports MFA on admin accounts.
 The script automates key offboarding tasks such as:

 Resets password to a random secure value
 Disables the on-prem AD account